 Be smart about it, there’s actually a free cheat sheet you can use and it’s called the job ad.
-Just read it, note the skills the employer wants and if you have that skill put it on your resume.
+Just read it, note the skills the employer wants and if you have that skill put it on your high school resume format.

 Everybody loves a little something extra and employers are no exception.
 A high school student resume template without additional sections is like an Oreo without a filling, nobody wants that.

 When you’ve got no work experience employers need a little more convincing that you’re a good candidate.
 Additional sections do just that.

 Stick to ones that show off transferable skills.
 Do you play team sports?
 This shows off teamwork and leadership skills.
 Into chess?
 This shows intelligence and strategic thinking.
 Clown cosplay?
 No. That’s just weird and scary.
 You get the picture.

 A great choice, because 82% of managers look favorably on volunteering experience.
 85% will even overlook other faults on your resume if you show you’re a volunteer.